OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 ### Main folders within your Full Repo

-The **scenario folder** is the most important folder within the repository; by default it is named `assessmentYEAR` (eg. _cnc2016_ for New Caledonia 2016) to indicate that the assessment is conducted at the region scale (province, state, district, etc.), based on input layers and goal models used in the most recent global assessment.
+The **scenario folder** is the most important folder within the repository; by default it is named `regionYEAR` (eg. _cnc2016_ for New Caledonia 2016) to indicate that the assessment is conducted at the region scale (province, state, district, etc.), based on input layers and goal models used in the most recent global assessment.
 It contains all of the inputs needed to calculate OHI scores, and you will modify these inputs when conducting your assessment.
 The scenario folder is explained in detail in this section.
 <!-- * All other files in the assessment repository are accessory files.
 Files with names beginning with a ‘.’ are required for versioning capabilities by GitHub and do not appear when the assessment repository is viewed on your computer. -->

 ![](https://docs.google.com/drawings/d/1eHViTehnAuxSDw1fYI54C3X5YgBktGtaVt71R3OXYeE/pub?w=600&h=500)